maarten-pennings/P2000/readme.md

 ![DIN-SCART wiring](images/DIN-SCART-wiring.png)

-There was another issue _my_ SCART plug did not have all pins, not even half.
+There was another issue: _my_ SCART plug did not have all pins, not even half.
-Fortunately, it had all the pins I needed, except AUDIO-L. But they were connected wrongly.
+Fortunately, it had all the pins I needed, except AUDIO-L. But that is fine.
+Of course, the pins were connected wrongly.

-I cut all wires on the SCART side, inserted all resistors, and closed the cable again.
+I cut all wires on the SCART side, inserted all resistors and shrink tube, and closed the cable again.
+Fortunately, there is plenty of room in the SCART plug (that was the main reason to only solder on this side).
-Note, I even followed the tip: if you don't have a 560Ω resistor (not in basic range), use two in parallel: 3k3Ω en 680Ω.
+Note, I did followed the tip: if you don't have a 560Ω resistor (not in basic range), use two in parallel: 3k3Ω en 680Ω.

 ![SCART](images/scart.jpg)

 ### Result

 I'm very happy with the result.
-Quality is much better.
+Quality is much better; especially deeper colors.

 ![Video improvement](images/video-improvement.jpg)

-What is more important, with the old setup (RF cable), the TV got out of sync when there were large non-black area's (text with non-black background).
+What is more important: with the old setup (RF cable), the TV lost sync when there were large non-black areas (text with non-black background).
 That problem is gone!